humanmade/core-sitemaps-quickstart/README.md

 	 - Unix: `ln -s content/local-config.php.dist local-config.php`
 	 - Windows: `mklink local-config.php content/local-config.php.dist`
 1. When the machine has finished provisioning, install the development dependencies:
 	 - `cd content && composer install`

-Your environment can then be accessed at [https://sitemaps.local](https://sitemaps.local).
-You'll likely see an SSL certificate error message because the environment uses a self-signed certificate.
-See below for instructions for adding the certificate to your trust store in order to avoid this warning.
+Your environment can then be accessed at [sitemaps.local](http://sitemaps.local).

-Log in to [the admin area](https://rsdms.local/wp/wp-admin/) with the username `wordpress` and password `password`.
+Log in to [the admin area](http://sitemaps.local/wp/wp-admin/) with the username `wordpress` and password `password`.

-## Trusting the Chassis Security Certificate

-In order to avoid security errors and get that nice green padlock in your browser's location bar, you should add the site's security certificate to your trust store.
-The certificate can be found at `/sitemaps.local.cert` (one level above `content`).

-### Firefox on all operating systems:

-* Open Firefox's Preferences.
-* Go to Advanced -> Certificates -> View certificates -> Authorities.
-* Import the certificate.
-* Click "Trust this CA to identify web sites".

-### Other browsers on macOS:

-* Open the "Keychain Access" app.
-* Drag the certificate into the "System" keychain.
-* Right-click it and click "Get Info".
-* Expand the "Trust" section if it's not already.
-* In the "Secure Sockets Layer (SSL)" list, select "Always Trust".
-* Close the window.
-At this point you may have to enter your macOS account password.
-* Restart your browser for this to take effect.

-### Other browsers on Windows:

-This is a slightly more involved process.
-[See this third-party guide for step by step instructions](https://www.thewindowsclub.com/manage-trusted-root-certificates-windows).

 # Development Process

 Before you begin committing code, [double check that you have the correct email address configured for this particular Git repo](https://help.github.com/articles/setting-your-email-in-git/#setting-your-email-address-for-a-single-repository).
 It's likely that this should be your **work** email address instead of a **personal** email address.

-The development process mostly follows the [Git Flow](http://jeffkreeftmeijer.com/2010/why-arent-you-using-git-flow/) model.

-`To be decided`

-# Deployment

-`to be decided`
+See the [Contributing document](https://github.com/humanmade/core-sitemaps/blob/master/docs/CONTRIBUTING.md) for our branching strategy.

 # Running the Tests